opendocsg/slw-judgments-backfill/2017_SGHC_41/report.md

  (c) Damages for the expenses incurred by the defendant in extending the employment of Mr Lim.

 112    There are considerable difficulties in law in the counterclaim for costs and expenses arising from the adjudication applications and the resulting litigation succeeding.
-In _Maryani Sadeli v Arjun Permanand Samtani and another and other appeals_ [2015] 1 SLR 496, the Court of Appeal held at [20] that “[t]he general rule on the recovery of costs of previous legal proceedings as damages in subsequent proceedings is clear: such costs which were unrecovered previously _cannot_ be recovered in a subsequent claim for damages, at least in so far as it involves a _same-party_ case.” [emphasis in original]
+In _Maryani Sadeli v Arjun Permanand Samtani and another and other appeals_ <span class="citation">[2015] 1 SLR 496</span>, the Court of Appeal held at [20] that “[t]he general rule on the recovery of costs of previous legal proceedings as damages in subsequent proceedings is clear: such costs which were unrecovered previously _cannot_ be recovered in a subsequent claim for damages, at least in so far as it involves a _same-party_ case.” [emphasis in original]

 113    Quite apart from the legal difficulties in claiming costs as damages and quite apart from the fact that the defendant has asserted no cause of action which would it allow it to do so, the fact that the plaintiff’s position in the adjudication has been vindicated at trial indicates that the plaintiff was justified in resisting the adjudication proceedings.
 If that is correct, the defendant’s claim for the costs incurred in the adjudication and the associated litigation cannot succeed on the facts.